 As such, it is important to conduct thorough research before choosing a retirement home for your loved one.
-If the worst happens and your family member suffers abuse or neglect, contact The Rudolph & Hammond Law Firm.
-Our lawyers have more than 60 years of combined experience protecting the rights of the injured.
+If the worst happens and your family member suffers abuse or neglect, contact Rudolph & Hammond today.
+Our lawyers have more than 30 years of combined experience protecting the rights of the injured.

 You may have grounds for a personal-injury claim against the at-fault staff member or facility.
-Call at 480-951-9700 to discuss your case with an injury attorney in Phoenix.
+Call us at 480-951-9700 to discuss your case with an injury attorney in Scottsdale.

 Read on to learn about five common types of nursing home abuse in Arizona: